St. Laurent Shopping Centre

 St. Laurent Centre is the third largest mall in terms of total space in the National Capital Region behind Rideau Centre and Bayshore Shopping Centre with 880,736 sq ft of leasable area, although a large portion of the mall's gross leasable area is utilized by non-retail tenants.
 It is currently the 27th largest mall in Canada.
 The mall's owner, Morguard, has applied to the City of Ottawa for land-use planning approvals to permit an expansion of the mall, bringing the overall size to 121000 m2.
 If approved, the expansion would make St. Laurent Centre the 10th largest mall in Canada.
 The expansion plan is currently on hold indefinitely.

 The mall has a total of 195 stores and services on three levels.
 The centre also hosts a large amount of non-retail tenants including office space, a dental clinic, a gym (GoodLife Fitness), a second-run theatre and a career college (Willis College).

-OC Transpo's St-Laurent station is connected to the mall.
-It has three levels: the underground Confederation Line platforms, the intermediate mezzanine which connects to the shopping centre, and a local bus platform on the upper level where OC Transpo routes 5, 7, 14 and 18 all end or start their trips.
-The tunnel-level is accessible via escalators and elevators from the mall.
-OC Transpo also has a client service kiosk at the station.
-The original Transitway station opened in 1987 after the mall had an expansion of about 80 stores.
-On June 28, 2015, the underground Transitway platforms closed for the construction of the Confederation Line which began service on September 14, 2019.